 When Can You Wear Makeup/Go Swimming/Play Sports After LASIK?

 This all depends on when your doctor says it’s ok!
 Typically, you will need to wait one week until you can wear makeup after LASIK.
 This will help avoid infection.
 You should also replace all of your old eye makeup to keep bacteria from entering the eye.
 Contact sports and other strenuous activity can be resumed a few weeks after the surgery.
 You should not go swimming or get your eyes wet for at least a week after LASIK as well.

 Interested in learning more about LASIK surgery?
 Family Eye Physicians is here for you.
-Contact us to schedule your LASIK consultation at our Chicago office today!
+Contact us to schedule your LASIK consultation at on of our Family Eye Physicians locations today!

 |6201 W. 95TH Street, Oak Lawn, IL.
 60453||14494 John Humphrey Drive, Orland Park, IL.
 60462|

 |Phone: (708) 636-9393||Phone: (708) 226-9393|